NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/building_containers.md

           3. RUN.F yum -y install dnf-plugins-core     && dnf -y update...
                 [...]
         ```
-        Charliecloud builds in its internal format, which requies conversion before running.
+        Charliecloud builds in its internal format, which requires conversion before running.
 As shown above, we will convert the image to our preferred SquashFS format:
         ```pre
         casper$ ch-image list
         my_rocky9